kyleerhabor/kyleerhabor/README.md

 ## Technologies
 <!-- ![](https://img.shields.io/badge/?-?-??style=flat&logo=?&logoColor=white) -->

 The labels are sorted by experience from the leading to trailing edge.
-Leading means more experience (e.g. Python) and trailing means less experience (e.g. Java).
+Leading means more experience (e.g. Rust) and trailing means less experience (e.g. Java).

 ### Languages